 In October 2010, the US Food & Drug Administration (FDA) warned that bisphosphonates used to treat osteoporosis, including Fosamax, Fosamax plus D, Actonel, Actonel with Calcium, Boniva, Atelvia, and Reclast, had been linked to two rare types of thigh fractures, known as subtrochanteric and diaphyseal femur fractures.
 Atypical subtrochanteric femur fractures are fractures in the bone just below the hip joint.
 Diaphyseal femur fractures occur in the long part of the thigh bone.
 These fractures are very uncommon and appear to account for less than 1% of all hip and femur fractures overall.
 Although it is not clear if bisphosphonates are the cause, the FDA said in its alert that these unusual femur fractures have been predominantly reported in patients taking bisphosphonates.
 According to the FDA, these atypical fractures may be related to long-term term use of these drugs.

 The FDA’s alert was issued after a study of more than 300 cases of such fractures found that 94% of the patients had taken bisphosphonates, and most had been on the drugs for five years or more.
 The study also found that more than half of the patients studied experienced groin or thigh pain for a period of weeks or months before their fractures.
 The study was conducted by the American Society of Bone and Mineral Research Subtrochanteric Femoral Fracture Task Force.

-The FDA mandated that the drugs manufacturers include information regarding the possible association between the atypical thigh fractures and bisphosphonates in the Warnings and Precautions section of the drug labels.
+The FDA mandated that the drug manufacturers include information regarding the possible association between the atypical thigh fractures and bisphosphonates in the Warnings and Precautions section of the drug labels.

 Over the past several years, bisphosphonates have been associated with a number of side effects, including: